mortazavilab/dogme/README.md

 The config file must be updated to the list where the top directory containing the pod5 folder and the pipeline outputs are located as well as the work directory.
 Ideally the config file would also be in the top directory folder.
 ### running dogme:
 Running Dogme on typical dataset can take more than 24 hours, therefore it is recommended to run Dogme in Tmux mode with srun.
 After loading Java/17 run Dogme using the following command :
+  '''
-  'nextflow run /path_to_dogme/dogme.nf -c dogmetest-param.conf'
+  nextflow run /path_to_dogme/dogme.nf -c dogmetest-param.conf
+  '''
   and if you need to resume your work add '-resume' to the nextflow command